 It’s easy to pass off an eye infection.
 Most symptoms appear mild and only slightly irritable.
 Infections will typically begin with redness and irritation.
 These infections could result in eye damage if untreated with proper antibiotics.

 Most eye infections are caused by a strain of the common cold.
 Serious infections like herpes or tuberculosis can damage the inner eye and retina.
 These typically lead to vision loss.

-Visit a doctor if the irritation continues for a few days.
-Or, if discharge and discharge begins.
+Visit a doctor if the irritation continues for a few days or if discharge begins.
 Avoid further irritation by not touching or scratching the eyes.
-Use prescribed medications.
-Or, antibiotics to end the issues before they become a serious problem.
+Use prescribed medications or antibiotics to end the issues before they become a serious problem.

 The Benefit of an Early Atlanta Eye Doctor Visit

 However, an early Atlanta eye doctor visit can prevent issues from becoming worse.
-An eye care specialist can detect early signs of eye damage; a field test will verify the results.
+An eye care specialist can detect early signs of eye damage, and a field test will verify the results.

 Glaucoma and cataracts — along with macular degeneration — are the leading causes of vision loss throughout the world.
 Specialists can provide an eye care routine to slow or prevent worsening.